alexandre-bernier/coro_eyes_ros/README.md

 You most likely won't ever have to do this since patterns should already have been uploaded.

     roslaunch coro_eyes_ros upload_patterns.launch

+## URDF

+A URDF is included in this package that puts a box around the physical CoRo Eyes hardware (including the protective acrylic sheet).
+The xacro file you need to include in your project is `urdf/coro_eyes.urdf.xacro`.
+You can find an example on how to inlucde the urdf in `urdf/coro_eyes_example.urdf.xacro` and `launch/load_urdf.launch`.
+The origin of the `coro_eyes_joint` should have the result of the `Pose estimation` node with the child being the user-defined reference frame used to compute the pose of the CoRo Eyes left camera.

 ## Bugs & Feature Requests